From Harford County government:

 “The response to our video competition was overwhelming,” Amber Shrodes, director of Harford County Community Services, said.
 “As the deadline approached a steady stream of videos came pouring in, each with thought-provoking, poignant messaging.
 We were very impressed by the caliber of the entries.”

-The winning video, entitled “Drugs Shatter,” was produced by Emily Dietz, 18 years old at the time of the contest, and her sister Allison Dietz, 15.
+The winning video production, entitled “Drugs Shatter,” was produced by Emily Dietz, 18 years old at the time of the contest, and her sister Allison Dietz, 15.
 It featured their younger brothers Benjamin Dietz, 10, and William Dietz, 5, and family friend Jared Richard, 18.
 With their heartbreaking video, Emily and Allison wanted to convey how drug abuse hurts families and friends.
 Emily will attend Towson University this fall.
 Allison is home-schooled and taking classes at Harford Community College.
-Their winning PSA will debut in Harford County’s Regal and Horizon theaters Friday, June 30 and run through July.
+Their winning PSA will debut in Harford County’s Regal and Horizon theaters Friday, June 30 and run through July, find more info.

 Fallston Middle School students Brennan Steffes, 13, and Charlie Perri, 13, produced the second place video entitled “Charlie.”
 An adaptation of their PSA will run in theaters in August through September 2017.